Freebies, Bonuses and ContestsWith Andy Zavonia and John Burnett

 ICB Credit: 2.5 CRCM

-What’s happened in the years since the Dodd-Frank Act was enacted?
+What's happened in the four years since the Dodd-Frank Act was enacted?
 Have all the old limits on premiums for checking accounts disappeared, or do you still need to watch out for them?
 Can you still offer NOW accounts?
-Can you offer them to businesses?
-Reg Q's demise hasn't affected IRS reporting requirements at all, so you still need to know when you’re paying interest and when your payments will be reportable in a different way.
-Many ideas come to mind as marketing, compliance and management brainstorm ideas to build the deposit portfolio:
+If not, can you offer them to businesses?
+Reg Q's demise hasn't affected IRS reporting requirements at all, so you still need to know when you're paying interest and when your payments will be reportable in a different way.

 As the pressure to attract new customers intensifies, bankers are often tempted to try new sales techniques to capture market share.
-Should your bank be advertising on Facebook, or Twitter?
-It is easy to get on these social networking sites, but how do you manage them?
-Remember that regulators don’t ignore social networks when checking your bank’s compliance.
+Should your bank be on Facebook, or Twitter?
+It is easy to get on these social networking sites; but regulators don't ignore social networks when checking your bank's compliance.
 What can and can't you do on these sites, and what controls need to be in place to keep everyone happy?

 Consider this scenario: To attract new customers to a newly opened branch, Marketing has proposed to pay higher interest rates on new money for one year.
 The offer will be the published rate plus 50 basis points.
 For a limited time a $100 bonus will be paid for direct deposits.
 A promotion will temporarily erase any transaction penalties and unlimited withdrawals will be allowed, and every new account will be entered into a drawing for a fabulous vacation trip.
 For the first time the bank will also advertise on Facebook and Twitter to get the word out and to get feedback from new customers.
 They'll be like testimonials.
 And the Compliance officer will be pulled in six different directions trying to keep things under control.
 Do you know what needs to be done?

 Attend this BOL Learning Connect webinar to find out about: